 Alternative 4D would widen the existing Glacier Highway from Echo Cove to Cascade Point and extend it from Cascade Point to Sawmill Cove in Berners Bay (5.2 miles total) using the same design standards described in Alternative 2B (Figures 2-10 and 2-11).
 A new ferry terminal would be constructed at Sawmill Cove in Berners Bay with a double end berth, to accommodate both Day Boat ACFs at once.
 The Day Boat ACFs would provide service between Sawmill Cove and Haines/Skagway in summer36 and between Auke Bay and Haines/Skagway in winter.
-The Auke Bay Ferry Terminal also would be constructed for use between Haines and Skagway.
+The Auke Bay Ferry Terminal also would be expanded to include a new double end berth.
+A new conventional monohull ferry would be constructed for use between Haines and Skagway.
 The Skagway Ferry Terminal would be modified to include a new end berth to accommodate the Day Boat ACF.
 Mainline service from Auke Bay to Haines-Skagway would continue, with two weekly trips estimated in the summer and one in the winter.

-Capacity - Under Alternative 4D, traffic capacity would be determined by the combination of Day Boat ACF and mainline ferry sailings.37 Each of the Day Boat ACFs in Alternative 4D would have a capacity of 53 vehicles.
-In the summer, the Day Boat ACFs would be used to make two trips per day between Sawmill Cove and Haines and two trips per day between Sawmill Cove and Haines and two trips per day between Sawmill Cove and Haines and two trips per day between Sawmill cove and Skagway.
+Capacity - Under Alternative 4D, traffic capacity would be determined by the combination of Day Boat ACF and mainline ferry sailings.
+Teach of the Day Boat ACFs in Alternative 4D would have a capacity of 53 vehicles.
+In the summer, the Day Boat ACFs would be used to make two trips per day between Sawmill Cove and Haines and two trips per day between Sawmill Cove and Skagway.
 In winter, a single Day Boat ACF would operate from Auke Bay, alternating between a round trip to Haines one day and a round trip to Skagway the next day.
 Mainline vessel capacity ranges from 80 to 134 vehicles one way.
 In the summer, it is assumed that there would be one Matanuska/Malaspina class ferry (88-vehicle capacity) and one M/V Columbia (134-vehicle capacity) trip per week.
 Winter service is assumed to be provided by a Matanuska/Malaspina class ferry.
 For the purposes of determining available capacity, mainline capacity has been apportioned 60 percent to Haines and 40 percent to Skagway, based on historical usage.
 The daily traffic volumes that would be accommodated by Alternative 4D are provided in Table 2-30.